A Note on Indexing Point Sets for Approximate Bottleneck Distance Queries: Introduction

 Finally,

 The problem considered in this work is to identify {\em approximate} nearest neighbor point sets $P$, whose bottleneck distance from $Q$ is within a constant factor of $d_B(\db,Q)$.
 Without loss of generality, we assume that all point sets belong to the unit box $[0,1]^2$ in the plane.
 We first describe a simple approach to represent point sets using strings.
 This suggests using a {\em trie} data structure~\cite{DeLaBriandais:1959:FSU:1457838.1457895,Cormen} to store strings associated with each point set in the database.
-In order to query the database we adapt a planar maximum flow algorithm~\cite{Borradaile11} to identify points sets in the database that are close to the query point set.
-The resulting data structure is space efficient and supports $8$-approximate nearest bottleneck queries in $O(-\lg(d_B(\db,Q)) \min(m,{10}^n) n \lg^3 n)$ time, where $d_B(\db,Q)$ is the minimum bottleneck distance from $Q$ to any point set in $\db$.
-A direct consequence of this approach, of independent interest, is a simple $O(-\lg(d_B(P,Q)) n \lg^3 n)$ time algorithm to $2 \sqrt{2}$-approximate $d_B(P,Q)$, for any two point sets $P$ and $Q$ of equal size.
-Finally, we show that the querying algorithm proposed can be adapted to support nearest subset and superset queries.